T-racey/My100DaysofCode/log.md

 Half way through 100 days of code! 🎉

 We started the day with Git version control and how to set up development branches, makes changes, resolve conflicts and then merge them back into the main branch.
-This is to hlp set us up with our week long project next week.
+This is to help set us up for our week long project, next week.

-We were then introduced to three artciles about testing in React:
+We were then introduced to three articles about testing in React:

  - https://testing-library.com/docs/react-testing-library/intro/